folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 ##### Removing a note

 1. Find the note you want to delete.
 2. Click the **trash can icon** next to the note.
-The note is removed from the record and is deleted once you save the holdings record.
+The note is removed from the record and is deleted once you save the holdings.

 #### Electronic access

 In the Electronic access section, you can add online access information for the resource.

 ##### Adding electronic access

+Note: Adding electronic access is optional, but if you click **Add electronic access**, you must enter a **URI** or [delete the electronic access](#deleting-electronic-access) in order to save the holdings.

 1. Click **Add electronic access**.
 2. Optional: Select a **Relationship** from the drop-down list.